22 Thoughtful Gifts to Give a Friend in the Hospital

 “Fresh fruit and vegetables!” said ED Johnston.
 “I love when I can add some berries to my oatmeal in the morning.
 The food is always so bad and overcooked so some crunchy carrot sticks can go a long way in making the stay more pleasant.”

-If you’re looking for something to do with your friend in the hospital, a standard deck of cards can be used to play a ton of different games, and there are endless other card, trivia and board games to help you pass the time and have some fun.
+If you’re looking for something to do with your friend in the hospital, a standard deck of cards can be used to play a ton of different games, and there are endless other card, trivia and board games to help you pass the time, exercise your minds a bit and have some fun.

 Annastasia Loucks said, “Someone to come and play board/card games with me for a few hours to take away some of the boredom and isolation.”

 To cloak that “hospital smell,” bring along a diffuser and some essential oils to help the room feel more relaxing.
-(Just make sure your friend is not sensitive to strong smells!)
+Just make sure essential oils are allowed in the hospital, and that your friend is not sensitive to strong smells!

 “Essential oils to diffuse,” Sarena Ezzell told us.
 “My friend recently brought me some during my last hospital stay and it really added a calm, homey effect to the room.”